Women in Tanzania

-Roles, livelihoods, and the safety of women in Tanzania have improved significantly since the 20th century, made evident by the seating of Samia Suluhu Hassan – their first female president.
-Though throwbacks to a once strongly patriarchal society remain (particularly in regard to certain marital laws that favour Islamic and Christian traditions), modernised locals – like Dar es Salaam and Arusha – tell a story of upward mobility.
-Long-term visitors, from more liberal territories, will notice a surprising number of female business owners, middle managers and even security guards.
-Relatively high rates of gendered violence, as well as barriers to full legal rights and education, leave a lot of room for improvement but it can no longer be said that these issues characterise the average woman's experience in Tanzania.
+Roles, livelihoods, and the safety of women in Tanzania have improved since the 20th century.
+For instance Tanzania got Samia Suluhu Hassan as their first female president.
+There are still certain marital laws that favour Islamic and Christian traditions.
+But in modernised locales – like Dar es Salaam and Arusha –there are more upward mobility opportunities for women.
+Long-term visitors will notice a number of female business owners, middle managers and even security guards.
+Relatively high rates of gendered violence, as well as barriers to full legal rights and education, leave nevertheless room for improvement even though the average woman's experience in Tanzania is better.

 Gender roles

 Status in Tanzanian society starts from birth and is highly gendered.
 Female babies are given a title, based on gender, instantly subjecting them to their social identity.
 Female's are hheekuuso'oo "child who will fetch water", while males are called hee sla/a or muk sla/a "child of the bush".
 The logic behind this tradition is that the female rite of passage is motherhood, therefore women must stay close to their household to avoid polluted climates and remain fertile.

 However, in the 80s, women started to express destain for the weighting of tasks in their village – observing that they did more work than male villagers.
 In 2006, a local Tanzanian organization reiterated this belief with a survey.
 It was found that although both boys and girls did work on the farms side by side, girls would also cook, fetch water and continue household chores while boys would rest for the day and wait for food.